-Did Jesus emphasize works as an essential part of man’s relationship with Him, or did He emphasize “faith alone”?
+Did Jesus emphasize works as an essential part of man’s relationship with God, or did He emphasize “faith alone”?
 Please notice what Jesus said to the seven churches of Asia:

 I know thy works…Remember therefore from whence thou art fallen, and repent, and do the first works; or else I will come unto thee quickly, and will remove thy candlestick out of his place, except thou repent…I know thy works…be thou faithful unto death, and I will give thee a crown of life…I know thy works…I know thy works…and thy works…I will give unto every one of you according to your works…And he that overcometh, and keepeth my works unto the end, to him will I give power over the nations…I know thy works, that thou hast a name that thou livest, and art dead.… Read more